rust-lang/blog.rust-lang.org/posts/2023-12-21-async-fn-rpit-in-traits.md

 ### `async fn` in public traits

 Since `async fn` desugars to `-> impl Future`, the same limitations apply.
 If you use bare `async fn` in a public trait today, you'll see a warning.
-Thankfully, we have a solution that allows using `async fn` in public traits today!

 ```
 warning: use of `async fn` in public traits is discouraged as auto trait bounds cannot be specified